lsaether/elcoin/README.md

 ## Running tests

-`pbtc` has internal unit tests and it conforms to external integration tests.
+`elcd` has internal unit tests and it conforms to external integration tests.

 #### Running unit tests